F5Networks/f5-nfv-solutions/supported/plugins/f5-ric-plugin/README.md

 ## About the F5-ric-plugin
 The F5-ric-plugin does what?
-You require this plugin for deploying all VNFM solutions.
+You require this plugin for deploying all VNFM solution blueprints.

 You will find multiple versions of this plugin in this repository.
 Blueprints are programmed to use a specific plugin version, or later.
 If you have downloaded multiple versions of this f5-gilan-plugin and you want the associated blueprint to use a specific version of the plugin, then you must [specify which plugin version](#multiversions).